grafana/grafana/docs/sources/developers/http_api/access_control.md

 #### Create role validation errors

-Permission validation only takes place when permission validation is enabled (`rbac.permission_validation_enabled = true`).
+Permission validation only occurs when permission validation is enabled (`rbac.permission_validation_enabled = true`).

-> It has been enabled by default since Grafana 10.2
+> It has been enabled by default since Grafana 10.2.

 ##### Invalid action